grande-dev/pFT-ANLC-preview/README.md

 ### Fault affecting the first actuator
-The control laws might also work when a fault occurr, e.g. in the case of fault on the first actuator, albeit there is no theoretical a-priori guarantee that they are capable to do so:
+The control laws might also work when a fault occurr, e.g. in the case of fault on the first actuator as shown hereby, albeit there is no theoretical a-priori guarantee that they are capable to do so:

 LQR                        |  vANLC                    | pFT-ANLC
 :-------------------------:|:-------------------------:|:-------------------------: